2.4.1 Students of New Faculty: Policy

 Stanford’s tuition and fees are posted by the Registrar’s Office.
 Students of New Faculty will be charged TGR tuition for every quarter in which they are enrolled at Stanford (except as provided in Section 1.2, above, in the case of enrollment in four or more units).

 In addition, these students will automatically be enrolled in the Cardinal Care insurance plan unless they contact the Vaden Health Center to demonstrate comparable alternative coverage and take the necessary action to waive Cardinal Care.
 Students in this status will also be charged the quarterly Campus Health Services Fee, regardless of the source of their health insurance.

 Students of New Faculty will be charged a one-time Document Fee and ASSU fees.

 Students of New Faculty, like all nonmatriculated students, are not entitled to financial support from Stanford University nor are they eligible to be appointed as Teaching Assistants.
-However, the newly-appointed faculty member or the Stanford school or department may provide financial support in either of the following ways:
+However, the newly-appointed faculty member or the Stanford degree program may provide financial support in either of the following ways:

 See Students of New Faculty in GFS for additional information about processing financial support for Students of New Faculty.

 Students of New Faculty are subject to the policies, rules and regulations of Stanford University.
 These include (but are not limited to):

 - Intellectual property: Students in this status are required to sign an SU-18 Stanford Patent and Copyright Agreement.

 - The Honor Code and Fundamental Standard: students in this status who commit violations of academic or behavioral standards are subject to termination of their appointment, at the discretion of the faculty advisor and the Office of the Vice Provost for Graduate Education, who may confer with others as appropriate.